 The Town and County will remain conscious of the impacts of all land use decisions on the greater region and ecosystem.
 It is not the goal of the community to overextend our resources or jurisdiction into adjacent communities or State and Federally managed lands.
-The Town and County will work with neighboring jurisdictions and State and Federal agencies to develop common goals related to growth management in the region, work toward solutions and identify resources that can benefit all parties.
-We will lead by example through implementation of this Plan.
+The Town and County will work with neighboring jurisdictions and State and Federal agencies to develop common goals related to growth, work toward solutions, and identify resources that can benefit all parties.
+We will lead by example through planning that considers the entire region.